Sellotape

-Sellotape (/ˈsɛləˌteɪp/) is a British brand of transparent, cellulose-based, pressure-sensitive tape, and is the leading brand in the United Kingdom.
-Sellotape is generally used for joining, sealing, attaching and mending.
+Sellotape (/ˈsɛləˌteɪp/) is a British brand of transparent, cellulose-based, pressure-sensitive adhesive tape.
+Founded in the 1930s, it is the leading brand in the United Kingdom and is generally used for joining, sealing, attaching, and mending.

-In much the same way that Scotch Tape came to be used in Canada and the United States when referring to any brand of clear adhesive tape, Sellotape has become a genericised trademark in Britain and a number of other countries where it is sold.
+Similar to how the brand name Scotch Tape came to be used in Canada and the United States when referring to any brand of clear adhesive tape, Sellotape has become a genericised trademark in the United Kingdom and a number of other countries where it is sold.

 History

-Sellotape was originally manufactured in 1937 by Colin Kinninmonth and George Grey, in Acton, west London.
+Sellotape was originally manufactured by Colin Kinninmonth and George Grey in the Acton area of London.
 The name was derived from Cellophane, at that time a trademarked name, with the "C" changed to "S" so the new name could be trademarked.

-Sellotape was made at a factory in Borehamwood, Hertfordshire, from 1930 to about 1950 when it moved to Welwyn Garden City or thereabouts.
+It was made at a factory in Borehamwood from 1930 to about 1950, when it moved to Welwyn Garden City.

-The range of tapes available in the 1950s and 1960s was immense compared with what is available now on the retail market, including RBT (reinforced banding tape), metallic tapes and a tape used for repairing PCBs; E.S. & A. Robinson were originally a packaging and paper products manufacturing company.

-From the 1960s to 1980s, the Sellotape company was part of Dickinson Robinson Group, a British packaging and paper conglomerate.

-Sellotape Industrial was bought by Scapa Group plc in 1997, and their products continue to be manufactured at its factory in Dunstable.
+The range of tapes available in the 1950s and 1960s was immense compared with what is available today, including RBT (reinforced banding tape), metallic tapes, and a tape used for repairing PCBs.
+E.S. & A. Robinson were originally a packaging and paper products manufacturing company.
+From the 1960s to 1980s, the Sellotape company was part of Dickinson Robinson Group, a packaging and paper conglomerate.
+Sellotape Industrial was bought by Scapa Group plc in 1997, and the Sellotape company was bought by Henkel Consumer Adhesives in 2002.
+The company's products continue to be manufactured at a factory in Dunstable, though the company itself is headquartered in Winsford.

-The Sellotape company was bought by Henkel Consumer Adhesives in 2002.